oci-landing-zones/terraform-oci-multicloud-azure/README.md

 ### Setting up your environment with Terraform

-Input variable can be set either in the `terraform.tfvars` file or through the command line:
+Input variable can be set in the [Variable Definitions file](https://developer.hashicorp.com/terraform/language/values/variables#variable-definitions-tfvars-files) (e.g. `terraform.tfvars`) or through the command line or environment variables:

 ``` terraform
 config_file_profile="<MY_PROFILE_NAME>"